organisciak/dissertation/document/1_intro.md

  - __RQ 3.3__: Does the taste-grokking protocol reduce the amount of error in personalized crowdsourcing?
  - __RQ 3.4__: How do different types of subjective tasks affect the efficacy of personalized crowdsourcing approaches?
  <!-- - __RQ 3.5__: How do task design manipulations affect the quality of crowd contributions?-->

-### Goal

-The goal of this work is to leave you, the reader, with an understanding of how online crowds can reliably generate metadata about information system objects, both for subjective or objective ends.
-The main contribution of this study is _methodological_: understanding issues related to proper -- or improper -- crowdsourcing in information sciences.
-It is written in the service of uncovering issues and answering them thoroughly, where a reader may develop realistic expectations or hypotheses for tasks beyond the tasks used for this study's experiments.

-A reader of this work will understand:

- * the issues related to using crowdsourcing contributions for improving document metadata, particularly for information retrieval indexing and evaluation, and user-based filtering or recommendation;
- * the effect of different designs of crowdsourcing collection tasks on the resulting reliability and consistency of the collected data, particularly designs that train workers, give them feedback, or hurry them;
- * sources of contributor-specific error in information retrieval evaluation tasks; and
- * how these findings may assist future working in information science and cultural heritage.

 ## Scope